erukiti/WebRx/README.md

 ```
 - or download the [latest release as zip](http://webrxjs.org/downloads/web.rx.zip)

-Make sure to include script-references to rx.lite.js and rx.lite.extras.js **before** web.rx.js when integrating WebRx into your projects.
+Make sure to include script-references to rx.all.js **before** web.rx.js when integrating WebRx into your projects.

 #### Documentation